Paris Buns

 Cinnamon and Maple Syrup Buns

-My son's favourite recipe, these buns are really light and fluffy and maple syrup in the icing really sets them off.
+My son's favourite recipe, these buns are really light and fluffy, and the maple syrup in the icing really sets them off.

 picture of christmas cake on cake stand